-“First, do no harm” – this sentence is traditionally attributed to Hippocrates.
-It is also one of the main guiding ethical principles in healthcare.
-While mainly associated with antiquity and ultimately not even part of the physicians’ oath at the time, it can also be applied to the idea of using display technology in the medical industry.
-The durability and damage resistance of LCDs used in such applications is undoubtedly essential.
-However, the most vital features of medical and healthcare solutions should be the guarantee of safety during use, high functionality, and apparent access to the displayed information.
+“First, do no harm.” – this phrase traditionally attributed to Hippocrates is one of the guiding ethical principles in medicine.
+Although it is mainly associated with antiquity and was ultimately not even part of the oaths taken by doctors at the time, it also fits the display technology used in the medical industry.
+What is important is not only the durability and resistance of the LCD modules used, but above all the guarantee of safety during their use, high functionality and exceptionally clear access to the information displayed on them.

-The support of an experienced team of industry specialists is crucial while choosing the display for the given medical application.
-Their knowledge, understanding of the project, and the feedback they can provide will help select the best solution for clients’ needs.
-The key factor influencing this process is whether the specific LCD will meet the requirements of the medical standards – certain parameters must distinguish such displays.
+In the case of displays used in medical applications, the support of an experienced team of industry specialists is very important.
+Their knowledge, understanding of a given project and the guidance they provide will help in selecting the best solution for the customer.
+The key factor affecting the selection of the right LCD module is whether it will meet the requirements of the medical market – these types of screens must have certain parameters.

-Each diagnostic device that uses a screen should also comply with certain standards regarding the legibility of the displayed information.
-High resolution and contrast, full viewing angles, and increased brightness (in certain cases) – LCDs intended for medical applications should feature such parameters, especially the ones installed in endoscopes, tomographs, and devices supporting surgical procedures.
-The extended operating temperature range and the high value of the mean time between failures (MTBF) are also additional advantages of such solutions.
-All of the above-mentioned properties are characteristic for the the G133HAN01.0 model from AUO (1980x1080p, 800:1, 400 cd/m2, MTBF: 50 000 hours, operating temperature (°C): -20~60).
-Another interesting product for the medical industry is the G101EVN03.1 module from the same supplier, distinguished by even higher brightness (1000 cd/m2) and high contrast (1300:1), making it suitable for implementation in ultrasound machines.
+Any diagnostic device with a screen should also conform to certain standards when it comes to readability of information.
+High resolution, very good contrast and full viewing angles, as well as increased brightness (in certain cases) are the basic parameters that a display should have in order to be used in medical applications – especially in endoscopes, CT scanners and devices supporting surgical procedures.
+An extended operating temperature range and high mean time between failures (MTBF) are also added advantages.
+Such are the features of the G133HAN01.0 model from AUO (1980x1080p, 800:1, 400cd/m2, 50,000 hours of operation, temp.
+Operation (°C): -20~60).
+Another interesting product for the medical industry could be the G101EVN03.1 module from the same supplier, which is distinguished by even higher brightness (1000 cd/m2) and very high contrast ratio (1300:1), making it suitable for ultrasound machine deployments.

-The safety of both the service of medical facilities and the patients themselves is of key importance.
-Therefore, the use of additional screen protection in the form of various coatings (e.g., antibacterial and anti-shatter) in LCDs intended for this market is worth considering.
-The anti-shatter film limits the spread of glass fragments in the event of mechanical damage to the display.
-This solution is available in different hardness levels – their light transmittance is about 90%, which does not adversely affect the operation of the device.
+The safety of both medical facility staff and the patients themselves is crucial.
+Therefore, in the solutions implemented in this industry, it is worth considering the use of additional screen protection in the form of coatings, such as anti-bacterial and anti-shatter.
+The latter prevents the spread of glass shards in case of mechanical damage to the display.
+Solutions of various hardnesses are available, and their light transmittance is about 90%, which does not adversely affect the operation of the device.

-The antibacterial coating reduces the number of microorganisms left on the screen surface by each user.
-The medical sector’s demand for such applications was high even before the SARS-CoV-2 pandemic outbreak.
-Their use has become crucial for the functioning of devices used by hundreds or even thousands of users every day – not only in health care facilities.
+In turn, the anti-microbial coating reduces the amount of microorganisms left on the screen surface by each user.
+The medical sector’s demand for such applications was high even before the outbreak of the SARS-CoV-2 virus pandemic.
+Their use has become crucial to the operation of devices that are used daily by hundreds or even thousands of users – not only in healthcare facilities.

 The most popular antibacterial coatings use silver nanoparticles.
-Kastus Technologies proposed an alternative, using other materials, that were successfully patented after several years of research.
-The undeniable advantage of their coating is its exceptional durability – only one application to the screen is enough to protect it completely.
-This process does not have to be repeated.
-The Kastus solution is completely transparent and does not affect the display’s operational functions in any way.
-Any antibacterial coatings effectively reduce the number of microorganisms at the level of at least 99.9%.
+An alternative has been proposed by Kastus, which, after several years of research, has patented its solution using other materials.
+The undeniable advantage of the coating they have created is exceptional durability – to protect the screen you only need to apply it once, the process does not need to be repeated.
+It is completely transparent and does not affect the display’s usable functions in any way.
+Antimicrobial reduction efficacy for both described antimicrobial coatings has been determined to be at least 99.9%.

-Smaller, but very functional screens are used in more compact and mobile medical devices, e.g., ECG or KTG (cardiotocographs) machines, dialysis machines, or respirators.
-An example of a solution suitable for this type of application is the WF50DTYA3MNG10# model with Winstar’s MIPI interface (720x1280p, 800:1, 250 cd/m2, operating temperature (°C): -20~70), designed for more demanding work environments.
+More compact and mobile medical devices, such as ECG or KTG (cardiotocograph) machines, dialysis machines or ventilators, use smaller but still highly functional screens.
+An example of a solution suitable for this type of application is the WF50DTYA3MNG10# module with MIPI interface from Winstar (720x1280p, 800:1, 250cd/m2, temp.
+Operation (°C): -20~70).
 It offers high performance with low power consumption.
-Full viewing angles ensure that the displayed images are legible from any point of view and without distortions.
-The module is also equipped with a capacitive touch panel with multitouch.
-The glass surface not only facilitates cleaning but also increases its resistance to mechanical damage.
+Full viewing angles ensure readable images in any position and without distortion.
+The module is also equipped with a capacitive touch panel with multitouch function, and the glass surface not only makes it easy to keep clean, but also increases its mechanical resistance.

-Interesting applications in medicine and healthcare are those using e-paper technology.
-It can be used in small displays in drug dispensers (e.g., ET011TT2 model produced by E Ink) or improve the work of medical personnel by being an electronic equivalent of information cards.
-It is worth noting that e-paper does not emit blue light – this may be one of the most significant advantages of this technology in medical applications.
-In such solutions, it is enough to use a subtle light source like i.e., LEDs instead of a backlight.
-E-paper used in that way is much more accessible to the human eye than an LCD.
-It has a positive effect on the well-being of people staying longer in rooms with constantly operating medical equipment.
-In addition, this technology consumes only a small amount of electricity and provides full viewing angles – therefore, it does not limit the availability of the presented information in any way.
+In the context of medicine and healthcare, interesting applications are those using e-paper modules.
+They can act as small displays in drug dispensers (such as the ET011TT2 model produced by E Ink) or improve the work of medical personnel by using them as electronic equivalents of information cards.
+It is worth noting that the e-paper does not emit blue light – in the case of medical applications, the lack of backlighting may be the biggest advantage of this technology, since in many cases it is enough to use a discrete light source in the form of LEDs.
+Such solutions, which are more accessible to the human eye than LCD screens, have a positive impact on the well-being of people who stay longer in rooms with constantly operating medical equipment.
+In addition, they consume a small amount of electricity and provide full viewing angles, so they do not limit the availability of the information presented.

 A future without mistakes

-The progressive development of medicine causes a continuous increase in the amount and variety of information necessary for medical personnel and patients.
-It forces the necessity for constant research, development, and the selection of the appropriate technology at the very beginning of the project.
-The better the LCD modules are tailored to the specific needs of healthcare workers, the greater the functionality of the equipment itself.
-The high quality of the given solution will, in turn, guarantee its long life.
-It is worth trusting specialists in their fields, both in the selection of displays and concern for human life and health.
-Contact us if you need any support in implementing your project.
+The progressive development of medicine, and consequently the amount and variety of information necessary for medical personnel and patients, is constantly increasing.
+This implies the need not only for continuous research and development, but also for selecting the right technology at the very beginning of the project.
+The better the LCD modules are tailored to the specific needs of doctors, the greater will be the functionality of the equipment – the high quality of the solution, in turn, will guarantee its long life.
+It is worth trusting specialists in their fields, both in terms of display selection and concern for human life and health.
+Contact us , for support in implementing your project.